TulaneIntroDataScience/TulaneIntroDataScience.github.io/README.md

 ## Program-Level Outcomes:

 This course fulfills the requirement of **one** of the CMPS 3000-level or above courses required for the coordinate major in computer science.
 Students need to complete three such courses in order to complete the requirements for a coordinate major.
-For more information on the coordinate major please see the requirements at [https://catalog.tulane.edu/science-engineering/computer-science/computer-science-coordinate-major/#requirementstext](https://catalog.tulane.edu/science-engineering/computer-science/computer-science-coordinate-major/#requirementstext)
+For more information on the coordinate major please see the requirements at [the Registrar's Website](https://catalog.tulane.edu/science-engineering/computer-science/computer-science-coordinate-major/#requirementstext)

 ## Required and Suggested Student Resources